- What is a diversity, equity, and inclusion statement?

-Treat your DEI commitment as you would any other strategic business move, and bring it back to what matters most to your company.
-With your foundational documents providing the right direction, you can develop an action plan to reach your goals.
+Treat your DEI commitment as you would any other strategic business move.
+With your foundational documents providing direction, you can develop an action plan to reach your goals.

-For example, if managers only recommend male employees for promotion, investigate why and propose solutions.
+For example, if managers are recommending a disproportionate number of male employees for promotion, investigate why and propose solutions.
 It could be because the workforce is predominantly male or because your workplace culture rewards stereotypically masculine traits.
-To solve the problem, identify the programs that need to be updated and reinforced (such as attracting and retaining more women and non-binary employees, or perhaps switching to performance enablement in the modern workplace to focus on potential and mitigate bias.
+To solve the problem, identify the required actions.
+In this example, you might focus on attracting and retaining more women and nonbinary employees, or you might switch to a performance enablement model to focus on potential and mitigate unconscious bias.

-Part of your statement should include tangible objectives you intend to achieve to create sustainable change.
+Your DEI statement should include concrete objectives that will create sustainable change.
 To do that, translate your action plan into public-facing goals.
-For example, many companies commit to diversifying their leadership in the coming years or providing better resources for employees from underserved communities.
+For example, many companies commit to increasing leadership diversity or providing specific resources to employees from underrepresented groups.

-Set a specific goal that you can realistically achieve and develop metrics for measuring your success.
-Once you’ve shared those goals in your DEI statement, you’re publicly committed to making that change happen.
+Set a specific goal that you can realistically achieve, and develop metrics for measuring your progress.
+Once you’ve shared those goals in your DEI statement, you’ve publicly committed to making that change happen.
 Your transparency will drive positive reactions and produce a sense of urgency to achieve your DEI goals.

 Living your statement is a cultural phenomenon.
-Your statement must come to life in individual actions and behaviors every day, but that won’t happen on its own.
-You need to give employees guidelines and lead by example.
-Examine cultural norms and unspoken rules that need redesigning to support your commitment.
+Your statement will come to life in individual actions and behaviors — or won’t — based on the guidance you give employees and whether leaders set the example.

-One of the most challenging parts of writing an effective DEI statement is distilling all of the elements needed to create change down into a concise, one-page (or less) statement.
-Here are three companies that have successfully concentrated their commitment into a single statement.
+One of the most challenging parts of writing an effective DEI statement is distilling all of the elements into a roughly one-page statement.
+Here are three companies that have written tight, effective statements.

-The Salesforce Equality web page includes the company’s DEI statement and so much more.
-It links the DEI initiatives to its core values, explains why it’s so essential, and acknowledges the work that still needs to happen.
+The Salesforce equality webpage includes the company’s DEI statement and so much more.
+It links the DEI initiatives to its core values, explains why they’re so essential, and acknowledges the work that still needs to happen.

 It also includes Salesforce’s current state and future goals, providing data on representation by level and role.
-The statement lays out a clear path forward so both prospective employees and clients can see its steps towards improvement and hold the company accountable.
+The statement helps prospective employees and clients understand the company’s commitments and progress toward its goals.

 Veterans United Home Loans

-Values are front and center on the Veterans United Home Loans Diversity web page.
-The core value of respect for everyone forms the backbone of the United Initiative, the company’s diversity, and inclusion program.
+Values are front and center on the Veterans United Home Loans diversity webpage.
+The core value of “respect for everyone” is the backbone of the United Initiative, the company’s diversity and inclusion program.

-The statement focuses on valuing people and communities, demonstrating how the company lives that value through its various programs.
-Linked testimonials and recommendations from employees show the substance behind the statement.
+The DEI statement focuses on valuing people and communities and gives examples of how the company lives that value daily.
+Testimonials from employees offer additional substance for the statement.

 Booz Allen Hamilton

-The consulting firm’s Diversity, Equity & Inclusion webpage opens with a commitment to empowering employee voices.
-It lays out specific goals for advancing DEI at the company and introduces the resource groups and DEI officers who collaborate to make them happen.
+Booz Allen Hamilton’s DEI webpage opens with a commitment to empowering employee voices.
+It lays out four specific goals for advancing DEI and introduces the global business resource groups helping to make them happen.

-Your diversity, equity, and inclusion statement provides an opportunity to change your mindset to achieve your goals.
-The steps laid out in your statement offer a clear path to embracing diverse teams and diverse talent.
+Your diversity, equity, and inclusion statement is an opportunity to change your organization’s mindset, behaviors, and outcomes.
+An effective DEI statement offers a clear path to embracing diverse voices and talent.

-An effective DEI statement is the first step towards creating an inclusive culture that celebrates all dimensions of diversity and where everyone feels a sense of belonging.
+An effective DEI statement is the first step toward creating an inclusive culture that celebrates all dimensions of diversity and gives everyone a sense of belonging.